Mbucari/GEHistoricalImagery/README.md

 ## Download
 _Download historical imagery._

 This command will download historical imagery from within a region on a specified date and save it as a single GeoTiff file.
-You may optionally provide specify a n output spatial reference to warp the image.
+You may optionally specify an output spatial reference to warp the image.
 If imagery is not available for the specified date, the downloader will use the image from the next nearest date.

 ### Usage